itesla/ipsl/README.md

 Therefore, the SmarTS Lab / ALSETLab team decided to create the OpenIPSL fork in order to develop the library in a direction that is more suitable for researchers and teachers/professors, and in a transparent, open source software approach.

 ## Documentation:
 Documentation is provided within the library and can be accessed when loading OpenIPSL in any Modelica-compliant tool.
-Additional documentation can also be found [**here**](http://openipsl.readthedocs.io/).

 Tutorials on OpenIPSL have been given at many conferences, and are available under [Release](https://github.com/OpenIPSL/OpenIPSL/releases).
 We recommend you start from there.